ctsco/prime-numbers/README.md

 Would like to swap it out for a proper Prime Number Theorem algorithm.

 **Improve the table and paging layout.**
 It's very bland.
-I'm sure given a bit more time I could make the paging a bit more user friendly!
+I'm sure given a bit more time I could make the paging a bit more user friendly (perhaps with an optional page size)!
 All UTs and E2E tests have their own classes applied to the elements, so an html re-shuffle wouldn't affect tests.